 What is color blindness?

-Color blindness means that you have trouble seeing red, green, or blue or a mix of these colors.
+Color blindness is a vision problem that means you have trouble seeing shades of red, green, or blue or a mix of these colors.
 It happens when there's a problem with some of the cells found in the layer of nerves (retina) at the back of the eye.

 Most color vision problems are inherited (genetic) and are present at birth.

 People usually have three types of cone cells in the eye.
 Each type senses either red, green, or blue light.
 You see color when your cone cells sense different amounts of these three basic colors.
 The highest concentration of cone cells are found in the macula, which is the central part of the retina.

 Inherited color blindness happens when you don't have one of these types of cone cells or they don't work right.
 You may not see one of these three basic colors, or you may see a different shade of that color or a different color.
 This type of color vision problem doesn't change over time.